U.S. Army Command, Intelligence, Signals, Etc:

 Colonel, Military Intelligence Command (USARV), RVN:

-The 525th Military Intelligence Group arrived in South Vietnam after the request by Joseph McChristian, the MACV J-2, for an MI Group to manage and control a wide range of the Intelligence assets deploying to Vietnam as a part of the American build-up of military forces throughout 1965-66.
-In late November 1965, the 525th MI Group assumed the mission and established their Headquarters at Tan Son Nhut in Saigon.
-Shortly after that, the 525th’s first two battalions, the 1st MI Battalion (Aerial Reconnasanse Support) and 519th MI Battalion arrived.
+The 525th Military Intelligence Group arrived in South Vietnam after the request by Joseph McChristian, the MACV J-2, for an MI Group to manage and control a wide range of Intelligence assets deploying to Vietnam as a part of the American build-up of military forces throughout 1965-66.
+In late November 1965, the 525th MI Group assumed the mission and established its Headquarters at Tan Son Nhut in Saigon.
+Shortly after that, the 525th’s first two battalions, the 1st MI Battalion (Aerial Reconnaissance Support) and the 519th MI Battalion, arrived.

-The 1st oversaw the Army’s aerial reconnaissance assets while the 519th MI Battalion provided MI personnel to the various combined South Vietnamese - American Intelligence Centers.
-By the end of the next year, they were joined by two MI Groups 135t MI Group provided (CI) Counter Intelligence support and the 149th MI Group which oversaw HUMINT (Human Intelligence which was gathered from human resources) Collection.
-In addition to these four major subordinate units, the 525th MI Group also was in control of some 31 intelligence teams aka detachments during the course of the war.
+The 1st oversaw the Army’s aerial reconnaissance assets while the 519th MI Battalion provided MI personnel to the various combined South Vietnamese-American Intelligence Centers.
+By the end of the next year, they were joined by two MI Groups 135th MI Group provided (CI) Counter Intelligence support, and the 149th MI Group, which oversaw HUMINT (Human Intelligence which was gathered from human resources) Collection.
+In addition to these four major subordinate units, the 525th MI Group also was in control of some 31 intelligence teams, aka detachments, during the war.

 The Group provided advisor and intelligence support included; Areal Reconnasace and Surveillance Elements, Counter Intelligence, Inearaigation, Technical Intelligence, Area Intelligence, and, Espionage Elements all in support of USARV.

 Following a promotion, the Colonel has moved from Tan Son Nhut in Saigon to the USARV’s Long Binh Base to work in their J-2 Intelligence Command Section.
-Here he insures that the intelligence passed to his office from subordinate intelligence units is compiled and presented in a comprehensive but understandable manner to the commands of both the United States and the Republic of Vietnam.
-Mustard has moved from a field commander position at the point of the intelligence spear to an office manager, getting well-groomed, he’s well on his way to getting Generals Stars.
+Here, he ensures that the intelligence passed to his office from subordinate intelligence units is compiled and presented in a comprehensive but understandable manner to the commands of both the United States and the Republic of Vietnam.
+Mustard has moved from a field commander position at the point of the intelligence spear to an office manager, getting well-groomed, he’s well on his way to getting General’s Stars.

-I’ll get here to this, but in short, these fellows analyzed information gathered from electrical surveillance equipment from aircraft, using photographs and electronic sensors placed in various areas of expected enemy areas, and gathered this up- and moved the findings up to the appropriate commands to deal with.
+In November 1965, they reported to South Vietnam to work with an assignment to the United States Army, Republic of Vietnam (USARV).
+With the Group provided advisor and intelligence support, like aerial reconnaissance and surveillance, counterintelligence, interrogation, technical intelligence, and area intelligence (espionage in support of USARV).
+Some of these fellows analyzed information gathered from electrical surveillance equipment from aircraft, using photographs and electronic sensors placed in various areas of expected enemy infiltration routes.
+They gathered this up and moved the findings up to the appropriate chains of commands to deal with each development.

-This all comes down to the then-new twin turboprop, Grumman OV-1 (SLAR) Side Looking Radar, the Mohawk, it was originally configured as a lightly armed, observation aircraft.
+This all comes down to the then-new twin turboprop, Grumman OV-1 (SLAR) Side-Looking Radar (unheard of in the civilian world, until 20 years later), the Mohawk, was originally configured as a lightly armed observation aircraft.
 The aircraft carried just two crew members in a side-by-side seating arrangement.
-The idea was to support United States Army maneuver forces.
+The idea was to support the United States Army maneuver forces.
 By mid-1961, they were operating with the 7th Army at Sandhofen Airfield near Mannheim, Germany.
 The SLAR-equipped aircraft started operations in 1963, patrolling the Korean Demilitarized Zone.

-The limitations of the Aircraft, and politics led to the OV-1 orders had stopped in 1964, and by 1965 the Army was prohibited from operating “Armed” fixed-wing aircraft.
+The limitations of the Aircraft and politics led to the OV-1 orders being stopped in 1964, and by 1965, the Army was prohibited from operating “Armed” fixed-wing aircraft.
 But the aircraft’s performance in Vietnam led to additional orders in 1966, so by 1968, there were five surveillance companies in Southeast Asia.

-The final Mohawks that came out of the Grumman, the OV-1D had more powerful T53-701 engines, and improved avionics, they had all the extra hard points, to carry a canon on each wing, of rockets, etc. They also had the ability to be used with infrared and SLAR configurations, and the modification could be done in a matter of just an hour or so.
+The final Mohawks that came out of the Grumman, the OV-1D, had more powerful T53-701 engines, and improved avionics; they had all the extra hard points to carry a canon on each wing, rockets, etc. They could also be used with infrared and SLAR configurations, and the modification could be done in a matter of just an hour or so.
 The first four modified prototype OV-1Ds first flew in 1969.
 By December 1970, 37 more aircraft.
-They not only flew over South Vietnam during the war, searching for the enemy, and working with ground forces, but also over Laos and Cambodia.
-They were used as ground attack aircraft as well as observation aircraft and shot at by ground fire and SAMs, some sixty-five were lost to accidents and ground fire, and one was shot down by a North Vietnamese fighter.
-That said, a Mig was also shot down by an Army, OV-1.
+They not only flew over South Vietnam during the war, searching for the enemy and working with ground forces, but also over Laos and Cambodia.
+They were used as ground attack aircraft as well as observation aircraft and shot at by ground fire and SAMs; some sixty-five were lost to accidents and ground fire, and one was shot down by a North Vietnamese fighter.
+That said, a Mig was also shot down by an Army OV-1.

-The Uniform, or “Flight Jacket” and “Helmet” actually, is all I have, that represents an Army.
-First Leutnant, from the 82nd Airborn Division (for the short time the 82nd ABN elements were there), attached the SAC’s 225th Servailence Company, “Lookie Loo” may have been his call sign perhaps, or nick-name.
+The Uniform, or “Flight Jacket” and “Helmet,” actually, is all I have that represents the Army.
+First Leutnant, from the 82nd Airborne Division (for the short time the 82nd ABN elements were there), attached the SAC’s 225th Servailence Company, “Lookie Loo” may have been his call sign, perhaps, or nickname.
 With orange on the inside, used for instant identification.
 I think this would be Air Force stock, obtained at the PX and one of the big airbases, and for that matter very well may have had an Air-Force style 1 piece suit, flight-coveralls with Army insignia on them, but the Armies fatigues would have been fine, albeit he may have had a parachute strapped to him too, and all the rest a fixed-wing flyer may have, as a vest, and note keeper stepped to his leg, he was not the pilot but an observer I should think, possibly worked communications with the ground elements of the 82nd Air Borne, and doing reconnaissance for them, and collecting data on different areas, taking area pictures, and a lot of notes, and marks on maps, etc.

 *Captain Gregg, 55 MID, I Field Force:

-I can’t tell you the first thing about Captain Gregg, but he is a Captain, Served his last tour with Special Forces, and came back, I would think he's … well very trained at the least, he’s a Jungle School Expert, and Airbone of course, and Ranger Qualified, even has ARVN Jump Wings, He’s assigned to work with the Army’s 1st Field Force, his training is in intelligence, so he may have originally done a tour even as an infantryman, then went through the Special Forces training, and into the intelligence program from there, or in some order like that?
+I can’t tell you the first thing about Captain Gregg, but he is a Captain, in a powerful spot, and deeply involved with the goings-on of the military machine.
+Served a first tour as an ifantryman, and his his last tour with Special Forces, I assume he wants to be there now, I would also think he's … well very trained at the least, he’s a Jungle School Expert, an Airborne, and Ranger Qualified, he even has ARVN Jump Wings, He’s assigned to work with the Army’s 1st Field Force, his commision is in intelligence, so that he may have originally done a tour even as an infantryman, then as a Helicopter Crewman, went through the Special Forces training, and into the intelligence program from there, or in some order like that?

 This is his Hot weather shirt, likely worn “In Camp” or on Base, and starched from time to time.
-He’s working with Regular Army officially I Field Force but hasn’t given up his Green Beret, with the 5th SF Flash on it.
+He’s working with the Regular Army officially I Field Force, but hasn’t given up his Green Beret, the 5th SF Flash on it.

 Major, MACV, ADVISOR with ARVN Intelligence:

-The establishment of MACV, which greatly enlarged the operation, completely re-organized the advisory effort, represented a substantial increase in the U.S. commitment to the war effort in Vietnam, and American assistance to the South Vietnamese doubled between 1961 and 1965.
-And from thereafter the was really directed by MACV, and a major build-up of American Advisors, and their Support Personnel, and eventually an escalation of the war itself, that included U.S. commitment of combat troops began, the face of this war magnified 10 fold.
+The establishment of MACV, which greatly enlarged the operation, completely reorganized the advisory effort, represented a substantial increase in the U.S. commitment to the war effort in Vietnam, and American assistance to the South Vietnamese doubled between 1961 and 1965.
+And from thereafter, the war was directed by MACV, and a major build-up of American Advisors, and their Support Personnel, and eventually an escalation of the war itself, that included U.S. commitment of combat troops, began, the face of this war magnified 10-fold.

-All aspects of military skills were called upon to strengthen the military forces of South Vietnam, this included the use of Paratrooper, Ranger, and Air Assault tactics.
-Officers with these skills were shipped to (USARV) the U.S. Army Republic of Vietnam to help train and assist in tactical decisions of the national troop in their battles against the Communists-local Viet Cong and the North Vietnamese Army (NVA).
+All aspects of military skills were called upon to strengthen the military forces of South Vietnam, including the use of Paratrooper, Ranger, and Air Assault tactics.
+Officers with these skills were shipped to the U.S. Army Republic of Vietnam to help train and assist in tactical decisions of the national troop in their battles against the Communists-local Viet Cong, and the North Vietnamese Army (NVA).

 This Meeting Never Happened, and I was never here….just kidding, just had to say that, but this represents one of those guys we’ll never know anything about.
-One must assume, the Major would have the matching trousers, and jungle boots, with a hat, and may have served outside the main base like Saigon, more…out there, up-country. so some side arm and a rifle with him.
+One must assume the Major would have the matching trousers, and jungle boots, with a hat, and may have served outside the main base like Saigon, more out there, up-country.
+So, a sidearm and a rifle with him.
 I should reshoot new pictures of this uniform.

-Some elements of the 441st Intelligence Corps Detachment were assigned to USARPAC's Special Action Forces (SAF), From 1962 through 1972.
+Some elements of the 441st Intelligence Corps Detachment were assigned to USARPAC's Special Action Forces (SAF) from 1962 through 1972.
 The 441st Intel-Corps as a whole was not assigned to the war in Vietnam, but various elements and a number of personnel were attached, in the support of the intelligence activities that were being conducted by the 5th Special Forces Group in Vietnam.
-And the first five months of 1963 the personnel from the Detachment presented intelligence instruction to the 1st Special Forces Group (Airborne) “operational detachments” to help prepare them for assignment in the Republic of Vietnam.
+And the first five months of 1963, the personnel from the Detachment presented intelligence instruction to the 1st Special Forces Group (Airborne) “operational detachments” to help prepare them for assignment in the Republic of Vietnam.
 Near the end of 1963, the detachment began debriefing "A" and "B" detachments of the 1st Special Forces Group (Airborne) as they returned from temporary duty assignments in the Republic of Vietnam.
-This first-hand, current intelligence gained by the debriefings was analyzed and applied to the 441st Intelligence Corps Detachment prior to the deployment of‑operational intelligence teams into the Republic of Vietnam.
+This first-hand, current intelligence gained by the debriefings was analyzed and applied to the 441st Intelligence Corps Detachment before the deployment of operational intelligence teams into the Republic of Vietnam.

-"A" and "B" detachments Prior to deployment trained for various fields, and made up of soldiers taken from other areas, like linguists, interrogation tactics, analysts, communications experts, code experts, and debriefings, were drawn into different sections of the intelligence program, where they fit in, and what they were good at.
-Likely there was Weapons training and some form of close combat defense.
+"A" and "B" detachments Before deployment trained for various fields, and made up of soldiers taken from other areas, like linguists, interrogation tactics, analysts, communications experts, code experts, and debriefings, were drawn into different sections of the intelligence program, where they fit in, and what they were good at.
+Likely, there was Weapons training and some form of close combat defense.
 The unit participated in researching, preparing, and maintaining area studies of Southeast Asian countries with emphasis placed on Special Forces areas of operation in the Republic of Vietnam.
 From 1962 to 15 May 1972, personnel from the unit also supported the USARPAC Intelligence School on Okinawa by writing and teaching intelligence subjects.
-On 12 August 1964 under the provisions of General Order 150 Headquarters, United States Army, Pacific, personnel in all slots of the 441st Detachment were placed on airborne status.
+On 12 August 1964, under the provisions of General Order 15,0, Headquarters, United States Army, Pacific, personnel in all slots of the 441st Detachment were placed on airborne status.

 It was in March 1965, a concentrated effort was made to organize, and place personnel of the 441st Intelligence Corps Detachment into the Republic of Vietnam. integrated intelligence team.
 It was the first time that any tactical intelligence unit committed to the conflict in Vietnam.
 The first intelligence team departed Okinawa for a period of 180 days TDY.

-When they arrived they were hooked up with the “5th Special Forces Group” (Airborne, they had been largely broken up into a bunch of small teams (most operating with CIDG forces) at crucial places all over the country.
-Intelligence operations soon commenced, they focused on quick, accurate, and timely information that came to centralized facilities, manned by trained intelligence personnel who processed, analyzed, then disseminated vitally needed intelligence.
+When they arrived, they were hooked up with the “5th Special Forces Group” (Airborne, which had been largely broken up into a bunch of small teams (most operating with CIDG forces) at crucial places all over the country.
+Intelligence operations soon commenced; they focused on quick, accurate, and timely information that came to centralized facilities, manned by trained intelligence personnel who processed, analyzed, and then disseminated vitally needed intelligence.
 On many occasions, this arrangement resulted in accurate predictions of when, where, and how an attack could be expected to take place.

 Some of the personnel would also operate in Thailand.
-These assignments included specialized intelligence operations as well as mobile training teams (MTT's), and duties as advisors.
-Typical duties included: counterintelligence officers and advisors; defense against sound equipment (DASE) advisors; defense against methods of entry DAME) advisors; intelligence analysts; order of battle specialists; and security control officers.
-But 441st Intelligence Corps Detachment experienced personnel problems in 1965 since it was spread too thin with operations in Okinawa and throughout Southeast Asia.
-So a program was started with cross-training the administration and ongoing operations.
+These assignments included specialized intelligence operations as well as mobile training teams (MTTs) and duties as advisors.
+Typical duties included: counterintelligence officers and advisors; defense against sound equipment (DASE) advisors; defense against methods of entry DAME) advisors, intelligence analysts, order of battle specialists, and security control officers.
+But the 441st Intelligence Corps Detachment experienced personnel problems in 1965 since it was spread too thin with operations in Okinawa and throughout Southeast Asia.
+So, a program was started with cross-training the administration and ongoing operations.

-On 15 October 1966 under General Order 244, dated 17 October 1966, the 441st Intelligence Corps Detachment was redesignated as the 441st Military Intelligence Detachment (MID) Airborne.
+On 15 October 196,6, under General Order 244, dated 17 October 1966, the 441st Intelligence Corps Detachment was redesignated as the 441st Military Intelligence Detachment (MID) Airborne.
 The 441st MID (Abn) had the responsibility of supporting SAF Asia missions by compiling timely information in the areas of strategic and tactical intelligence.
-And they were broken down into four sections, Administration, Counterintelligence, Military Intelligence Section (tactical intelligence evaluation), and the Area Intelligence Section (Strategic Intelligence Evaluation). some of their jobs were in imagery interpretation, and the order of battle of the enemy, and interrogation of prisoners of war.
+And they were broken down into four sections: Administration, Counterintelligence, Military Intelligence Section (tactical intelligence evaluation), and the Area Intelligence Section (Strategic Intelligence Evaluation).
+Some of their jobs were in imagery interpretation, the order of battle of the enemy, and interrogation of prisoners of war.

 OK, you're going to love this, This is my take on a US Army, Contracted Operator with their counterintelligence, operating in-country, or more in the bordering countries, in the Vietnam War era, the exact location is still classified, so we'll have to guess, He-he, ha-ha, ah-hum.
 Of course, if such actions were conducted, and such operations have happened I would not be able to discuss them without proper authorization, nor if in-fact such an operation or operations did in-fact occur, I would not be in the position, or could I discuss it, write down, or record anything, without proper authorization, or appropriate clearances first.